thisKonrad/todo-list-note-register-liste/README.md

 # todo-list-note-register-liste
-note-to- do register list Liste
+note-to- do register list, checklist

 you can add entries with the buttons or enterKey and mark(stroke) the entries with an click. you can delete the entries with an dblclick.